Mixed reality, Virtual and Augmented Reality, it’s getting hard to tell what it all means.

 - This is a more advanced form of virtual reality where technological gadgets like Oculus Rift are put to use.
 There are cameras mounted on the walls and sensors in the surroundings that detect the movement and location of the person.
 With such a setup a person moves backward, forward, upward, downward, right and left to move in the same direction in the virtual world.

 - The best example of a complete 6 DOF system today is HTC Vive that allows you to move your head and your body in any direction and registers all those movements in the virtual world.

-Future or virtual and augmented reality is still as unpredictable today (for us) as it was for people long passed.
+The Future of virtual and augmented reality is still as unpredictable today as it has been for many years.
 In fact, it has become even more unpredictable today because no one knows to what extent these technologies can take humans.
 Combine Virtual and Augmented Reality with ever-improving artificial intelligence, and you might just get a glimpse of what the future holds.